yuzhou2/swagger-doclet/README.md

 	<tr><td>-genericWrapperTypes</td><td>This adds additional classes to the set of model classes that act as genericized wrappers to the actual entity that should be documented.
 The default set contains com.sun.jersey.api.JResponse.</td></tr>

+	<tr><td>-modelFieldsRequiredByDefault</td><td>This is whether model fields are required by default e.g. if a model field has neither @optional or @required on it.
+If you do not set this then model fields are NOT required by default.
+If you set this option then they ARE required by default.</td></tr>

 </table>

 ### Additional Options